erroronline1/qualitymanagement/readme.md

 like the [timetables](#timetables) this is not originally part of quality management, but on the other hand which part of operations is not somehow influenced by and influencing quality management itself? making use of the same codebase the transfer schedule originated from the schedule of transferring apprentices through the different departments to get an insight on everything. this might come in handy for other planning operations as well. note that this document is not within the registration process and exporting the table as a pdf-file will only contain a release date, not a version number.

-customize the department definitions and abbreviations, everything separated by a non-word-chracter will be recognized to update to your set background-colour. plan the schedule, connect cells and you end up with a decent overwiew. on saving the background color of the entries as well as the separation lines for entries and months will update and you will be prompted to optional export the file. change the year as needed, the first month-column contains the initial month value to start from within a formula. adding more sheets is possible, only the active sheet will be processed. position of the term "Legend" (customizable within the Locals module) and placing of the department definitions in column A is crucial.
+customize the department definitions and abbreviations, everything separated by a non-word-chracter will be recognized to update to your set background-colour. plan the schedule, connect cells and you end up with a decent overview. on saving the background color of the entries as well as the separation lines for entries and months will update and you will be prompted to optional export the file. change the year as needed, the first month-column contains the initial month value to start from within a formula. adding more sheets is possible, only the active sheet will be processed. position of the term "Legend" (customizable within the Locals module) and placing of the department definitions in column A is crucial.

 [back to top](#bottle-light-quality-management-software)